juliafan55/javascript-trivia/README.md

 # Studio Ghibli Trivia

 ## Project Description
-Browser based trivia game.
+Browser based trivia game with Studio Ghibli themes.
 As the timer counts down, answer as many questions as possible correctly to gather points.
 If question is answered incorrectly, will not be counted.
+You'll be unable to click on other answer options after the first answer is clicked.
 The game ends when timer runs out or when the questions finish.

 ## Planning Process
 Pseudocode ideal game, separate MVP and stretch features.
 Create HTML elements, pull DOM elements and state global variables.
 Decide which elements need to be tracked.

 ## Wire Frames
 ![Poject 1 - Trivia - Wireframe Start Page](https://user-images.githubusercontent.com/85954693/162023502-f54ccd5d-bed0-4327-b523-b3756c21a478.png)